markqvist/Sideband/README.md

 # Install the Sideband application:
 pip install sbapp

+# Or, if pip is externally managed:
+pip install sbapp --break-system-packages

 # If you intend to run Sideband in headless
 # daemon mode, you can also install it without